CQX96/CQX96-Linux/Documentation/admin-guide/init.rst

    simple non-script binary such as ``/bin/sh`` and confirm its successful execution.
 To find out more, add code ``to init/main.c`` to display kernel_execve()s return values.

+5) **init exists, but run_init_process failed**: This happens if the init file exists, but is corrupt or not for the current architecture.
+   Try replacing the init file with a working one.

 Please extend this explanation whenever you find new failure causes (after all loading the init binary is a CRITICAL and hard transition step